rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 # Getting Started

 You're going to have to learn some Ruby.
 It won't be that hard, you won't need to know that much, just enough to write some basic scripts.
+If your goal is to just extract coded data from Datavyu without learning Ruby, but would like to use other software such as R, see the `datavyur` section at the end of this tutorial.

 ## Installing Datavyu